Business Essentials and Information Technology Qualification Courses

 - A security certification (e.g., Security+, CISSP, SSCP, CISA, CISM, GIAC Security Essentials) may substitute for the information security principles course requirement.

-Work experience may be used as a substitute for a maximum of one of the four IT qualification courses.
-The work experience must be verifiable, full time, within the last 10 years and directly related to the substituted course.
-At least three years of full-time work experience is necessary to substitute for the specific course.
-To be verifiable, the experience must be described on a letter from an employee’s place of work as part of the candidate’s admission package.
-The experience substitute will be evaluated on an individual basis.
+Professional work experience may be used as a substitute for a maximum of one of the three IT courses.
+The work experience must be full-time, paid, within the last ten years, directly relate to the substituted course and be verifiable.
+At least two years of full-time work experience is necessary to substitute for the specific course.
+To be verifiable, the experience must be described on a document from an employee's place of work as part of the candidate's admissions package.